 NOW – When you order a quilt from Project Repat thought March 31, 2020, and say that you heard about Project Repat from Grown and Flown in the drop down menu, you will receive a Grown and Flown book, for FREE.

-Noise-canceling earphones like this one that Consumer Reports gives highest marks to: Bose QuietComfort 25 Acoustic Noise Cancelling Headphones – Apple devices, Black – Wired can be a lifesaver.
-Even the quietest roommate makes noise; your grad will really appreciate these once it’s time to hit the books despite music being blasted inside that tiny dorm room.
+Noise-canceling earphones like these, the Bose QuietComfort 25 Acoustic Noise Cancelling Headphonescan be a lifesaver.
+Even the quietest roommate makes noise; your grad will appreciate these once it’s time to hit the books despite music being blasted inside that tiny dorm room.

 A small, lightweight charging device, the Jackery Mini External Battery Pack is a great way for your student to never run out of phone battery.

 What all college kids need, besides a cell phone and XL sheets, is a computer.
 If your grad needs a new one, check out what your son or daughter’s bookstore offers for sales and tech services.
 Compare that to buying a Mac with Apple discounts for students.
 Microsoft also offers discounts for students, teachers and parents on PCs, tablets and more at their stores and at microsoft.com.

 Our final idea is something that all grads need – thank you notes to write to the many people who have helped them reach this milestone.
 We have used Minted for our holiday cards and personalized stationery and think their one-of-a-kind designs are gorgeous.
 You will find something for your son or daughter, niece or nephew, or any family friend.